JuliaTesting/Mocking.jl/docs/src/faq.md

 - Call sites you want to patch are using [`@mock`](@ref).
 - The patch's argument types are supertypes the values passed in at the call site.

+You can also start Julia with `JULIA_DEBUG=Mocking` to show details about what methods are being dispatched to from `@mock`ed call sites.
+These interception messages are only displayed if `Mocking.activate` has been called.

 ## Where should I add `Mocking.activate()`?

 We recommend putting the call to [`Mocking.activate`](@ref activate) in your package's